pylipp/sdd/README.md

 1. The program shall inform about optional dependencies required during app installation.
 1. The program shall install the latest released version of an app if not specified otherwise.
 1. The program shall take user-defined app versions into account for installation.
-1. The program shall enable reproducible app installations by freezing version numbers of installed apps.
+1. The program shall enable reproducible app installations.
+1. The program shall keep track of installed apps.
+1. The program shall update an app only if the specified version is not yet installed.

 ### Development